MetPX/sarracenia/doc/source.rst

    FIXME: Need to do a real example. this made up stuff isn´t sufficiently helpful.
    FIXME: sr_post does not accept config files right now, says the man page.
 True/False? sr_post command lines can be a lot simpler if it did.
-   FIXME: I invented base_url, does not exist.
-If it did, is that the right thing? should it have another name?

 sr_post typically returns immediately as its only job is to advice the pump of the availability of files.
 The files are not transferred when sr_post returns, so one should note delete files